 Deciphering the myths surrounding UV rays and the skin

-In this section, we will debunk some common myths associated with UV and skin.
+In this section, we'll debunk some common myths associated with UV rays and skin.
 First, the idea that tanning equals health is false.
-A tan is actually a sign of the skin’s defense response to UV.
-Second, the myth that UV does not penetrate clouds is also inaccurate.
-Even on cloudy days, up to 80% of UV can reach the skin.
-Third, it is also a misconception that clothing offers 100% UV protection .
-In reality, the protection offered depends on many factors such as the type of fiber, color, thickness, and moisture content of the fabric.
+A tan is actually a sign of the skin's defense response to UV rays.
+Second, the myth that UV rays don't penetrate clouds is also inaccurate.
+Even on overcast days, up to 80% of UV rays can reach the skin.
+Third, it's also a misconception that clothing offers total UV protection .
+In reality, the protection offered depends on many factors such as fiber type, color, thickness, and fabric moisture content.

 Are UV rays always dangerous for the skin?